capitalpb/advent_of_code_2022/README.md

 Finding the `chunk()` method on the `Vec<>` type was also quite nice here.
 Really saved some work in having to have another loop going through three items at a time and keeping track of indexes.

+## Day 4
+This puzzle was pretty easy to come up with a solution for, but oh boy do I hate how I wrote the code.
+The `parse_sections_to_u32s()` function is rather verbose and returning a tuple of tuples seems a little gross, but it works.
+This may be another one I come back to at the end and try to rework to cleaner code with a better understanding of Rust.

+The expressions I use in the two `filter()` calls are quite obnoxious as well.
+Again, it works which is good, but I'd like to clean it up.
+There may be a way to just turn them into simple ranges and use or write a function that checks if a range contains or overlaps another.
+That sounds nice - I'll definitely be coming back to this one.
+I think ideally I will just come back to the beginning and go through each day again once I've completed all 25 and work on cleaning one up with new knowledge or by researching cleaner solutions.